wangyu09/exkaldi/README.md

 ExKaldi automatic speech recognition toolkit is designed to build an interface between Kaldi and Python.
 Differing from other kaldi wrappers, exkaldi have these features:

-1. Integrated APIs to train a ASR systems, including training HMM-GMM acoustic model, training HMM-DNN acoustic model, training and quering a N-grams language model, decoding and scoring.
+1. Integrated APIs to build a ASR systems, including training HMM-GMM acoustic model, training HMM-DNN acoustic model, training and quering a N-grams language model, decoding and scoring.

 2. Exkaldi C++ library was designed to support, such as ctc decoding for End-to-End.